pchanda/TinkerML/_posts/2017-01-15-NER-simple.md

 ```

 ## Code for testing
 The model should train with precision and recall of more the 0.9 each and $$F_1$$ more than 0.8.
 Now onto testing.
-The code below follows in the line of the training code above to define variables and create the model :
+The code below follows in the line of the training code above to define variables and create the model.
+But we must read the word_dict created during training (saved in file 'word_dict_train.pkl') to get the correct integer ids for each word during testing.

 {% highlight python linenos %}